amdigital-co-uk/docs-playbook/README.md

 This is a documentation repository for the department's playbook.

 The Playbook is a public-facing guide to the fundamental ways we work.
-This sits alongside the internal-facing [Knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/), which contains specific details of how our technologies and tool-kits are build and configured.
+This sits alongside the internal-facing [Knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/), which contains specific details of how our technologies and toolkits are built and configured.

 ## Structure

-The Playbook is structured in into sections in a specific way that promotes a clear narrative to the reader.
+The Playbook is structured into sections to promote a clear and simple narrative to the reader.

 Playbook settings, including look and feel, plugins etc, are defined in the mkdocs.yml at the root.